sahthevandal/CSAwesome/_sources/Unit5-Writing-Classes/topic-5-6-writing-methods.rst

     Figure 1: Matching Arguments to Parameters

 Java uses **Call by Value** when it passes arguments to methods.
 This means that a copy of the value in the argument is saved in the parameter variable.
-If the parameter variable changes its value inside the method, the original value outside the method is not changed.
+If the parameter variable is changed inside the method, the original value outside the method is not changed.

-If you pass in an argument that holds a reference to an object, like a String or Person or Turtle object, a copy of this reference is passed in and saved in the parameter variable.
+If you pass in an argument that holds a reference to an object, like a ``String`` or ``Person`` or ``Turtle`` object, a copy of this reference is passed in and saved in the parameter variable.
 The formal parameter and the actual parameter (argument) are then **aliases**, both refering to the same object.
 Java was designed this way to avoid copying large objects from method to method.
-Remember when we discussed reference aliases with turtle objects who are set equal to one another.
+Remember when we discussed reference aliases with ``Turtle`` objects who are set equal to one another.

 .. figure:: Figures/turtleEquality.png
     :width: 500px